The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-3-MVC/notes.md

 # Organizing a Project with MVC

 **MVC (Model-View-Controller)** is a software architecture pattern that divides program logic into three responsibilites:
 * **Model**: The application's dynamic data structure, independent of the user interface.
-Provides an interface for CRUD actions.
+Provides an interface (a set of methods) for performing CRUD actions, often with a database.
 * **View**: How the application's model is presented visually to the user.
-Provides UI components for interacting with the controllers.
+Renders data fetched from the server.
+Interactive UI components send requests to the server to update the model.
-* **Controller**: Accepts inputs from the view and uses the model's interface to make changes.
-Sends back updated model state to update the view.
+* **Controller**: Parses requests made by the View and uses the Model's interface to make changes to the application's state.
+Sends back the updated model state to update the view.

 ![](img/mvc-diagram.svg)